Drug-Free Schools and Communities Act

 • Increased spread of infectious diseases.

 Injection of drugs such as heroin, cocaine, and methamphetamine currently accounts for about 12 percent of new AIDS cases.
 Injection drug use is also a major factor in the spread of hepatitis C, a serious, potentially fatal liver disease.
-Injection drug use is not the only way that drug abuse contributes to the spread of infectious diseases.
+Injection drug use is not the only way that drug misuse contributes to the spread of infectious diseases.
 Illicit drug use causes a form of intoxication, which interferes with judgment and increases the likelihood of risky sexual behaviors.
 This, in turn, contributes to the spread of HIV/AIDS, hepatitis B and C, and other sexually transmitted diseases.

 • Negative effects of prenatal drug exposure on infants and children.

-The abuse of heroin or prescription opioids during pregnancy can cause a withdrawal syndrome (called neonatal abstinence syndrome, or NAS) in her infant.
+The misuse of heroin or prescription opioids during pregnancy can cause a withdrawal syndrome (called neonatal abstinence syndrome, or NAS) in her infant.
 It is also likely that some drug-exposed children will need educational support in the classroom to help them overcome what may be subtle deficits in developmental areas such as behavior, attention, and thinking.
 Ongoing research is investigating whether the effects of prenatal drug exposure on the brain and behavior extend into adolescence to cause developmental problems during that time period.

 Risk from specific drugs:

-• Marijuana impairs short-term memory and learning, the ability to focus attention, and coordination.
+• Cannabis impairs short-term memory and learning, the ability to focus attention, and coordination.
 It also increases heart rate, can harm the lungs, and can increase the risk of psychosis in those with an underlying vulnerability.

-• Prescription medications, including opioid pain relievers (such as OxyContin® and Vicodin®), anti-anxiety sedatives (such as Valium® and Xanax®), and ADHD stimulants (such as Adderall® and Ritalin®), are commonly misused to self-treat for medical problems or abused for purposes of getting high or (especially with stimulants) improving performance.
+• Prescription medications, including opioid pain relievers (such as OxyContin® and Vicodin®), anti-anxiety sedatives (such as Valium® and Xanax®), and ADHD stimulants (such as Adderall® and Ritalin®), are commonly misused to self-treat for medical problems or misused for purposes of getting high or (especially with stimulants) improving performance.
 However, misuse of these drugs (that is, taking them other than exactly as instructed by a doctor and for the purposes prescribed) can lead to addiction and even, in some cases, death.
-Opioid pain relievers, for instance, are frequently abused by being crushed and injected or snorted, greatly raising the risk of addiction and overdose.
+Opioid pain relievers, for instance, are frequently misused by being crushed and injected or snorted, greatly raising the risk of addiction and overdose.
 Unfortunately, there is a common misperception that because medications are prescribed by physicians, they are safe even when used illegally or by another person than they were prescribed for.

 • Inhalants are volatile substances found in many household products, such as oven cleaners, gasoline, spray paints, and other aerosols, that induce mind-altering effects; they are frequently the first drugs tried by children or young teens.
 Inhalants are extremely toxic and can damage the heart, kidneys, lungs, and brain.
 Even a healthy person can suffer heart failure and death within minutes of a single session of prolonged sniffing of an inhalant.